 Platform9 is a partner who specializes in the “doing it together” approach to open source.
 By offering Kubernetes as a fully managed service, Platform9 makes it feasible to move beyond your “good enough” legacy platform and take full advantage of open source – all while avoiding the headache that comes with modern open source platforms.

-See for yourself by signing up for Platform9’s free service tier.
+If you want to get hands-on and get an experience of our product experience, check it out for yourself by signing up for Platform9’s free service tier.

 - Multi-Cluster Kubernetes Deployments – When and Why? - March 18, 2021